The Vasa Maritime Museum is one of many on the island of Djurgården and one of the most visited in Scandinavia.

 The 10 best hotels in Stockholm

-As soon as you enter the main hall of the museum, you'll be amazed by the huge wooden ship stretching from one end of the building to the other.
+As soon as you enter the main hall of the museum, you will be amazed by the huge wooden ship stretching from one end of the building to the other.

 The ship is so big that it's practically impossible to take a picture in one shot.